 - Ensure good response conditioning to the stimulus and avoid non-auditory cues.

 - Use the best environment and equipment to which you have access.

 - Consider the directionality of the microphones: have the recipient face the loudspeaker.

-- Consider ‘front end’ processing; e.g. switch off front end features such as Automatic Intelligence, etc. for the ‘purest’ result.
+- Consider ‘front end’ processing; e.g. switch off front end features such as Adaptive Intelligence, etc. for the ‘purest’ result.

 - Measure at the intended user volume and sensitivity.

 - Note the test parameters for reporting and repeating (and expect this information in reports you receive).